dangaiden/dns_proxy/Readme.md

 # Getting Started

-Here you will find 2 different versions of the same projects.
+Here you will find 2 different versions of the same project.

 Basically, the "main_root" folder, **runs the Python program as root on port 53** then, it works out of the box by only changing the name server of the client.